CodeMacrocosm/Design-a-Thon/README.md

 4. Commit your changes
 5. Push your changes to GitHub.
 6. Create a Pull Request (PR) to submit your contribution.

-## Contest Rules** 📜

-- Your chapter should be in PDF format. 📄
-- Create a visually engaging and creative story. 🖼️
-- Keep your chapter content suitable for all audiences. 👨‍👩‍👧‍👦

 ## Participants and Chapters 🎭